-DESSA helps volunteer mentors identify where pupils are strong and where they might need some extra help or opportunities to grow.
+DESSA helps City Year Mentors identify where pupils are strong and where they might need some extra help or opportunities to grow.
 Each term, City Year UK calculates a social-emotional composite rating which categorises pupils as either showing ‘need’ for more support, being classified as ‘typical’, or showing ‘strength’.

 Between Term 1 and Term 3, across the whole of City Year UK, the percentage of focus list pupils showing ‘need’ fell from 27% to 14%, while the number showing overall ‘strength’, increased from 8% to 14%.

 I am a strong believer that school is not just reading books and gaining knowledge but doing team building activities, being creative, being unique and making memories that the students can cherish for the rest of their lives.

 School spotlight: integrating social, emotional and academic learning

 At Brownhills Ormiston Academy, a City Year West Midlands team was given responsibility for improving behaviour and supporting teachers’ academic push to enable pupils to catch up on missed learning.
 Improvements were recorded across all year groups but Year 10 focus list pupils made particular progress:

 improved or maintained their DESSA rating across at least 7 of the 8 categories

 improved their grade in maths